-From locations to locations they could use different products: to be sure ask the employee if you can check the values in the bottle.
+From location to location they could use different products: to be sure ask the employee if you can check the values in the bottle.
 In the Starbucks near my workplace the heavy cream was difficult to find: then one day something changed and they have it every day for me.
 I am thinking they are ordering for me, as a regular customer (they love me! – Love you more, guys!).

-Starbucks in the Netherlands offers 3 sugar-free syrup: hazelnut, caramel, vanilla.
+Starbucks in the Netherlands offers 3 sugar-free syrups: hazelnut, caramel, and vanilla.
 I checked the bottles of these syrups and for 100 ml they have 1,4 carbs and 5 calories.
 They put 4 to 6 pumps in a venti size.
 I usually ask them to put just 2-3 pumps so I introduce fewer carbs.

 For 3 pumps of a sugar-free syrup: 0,2 net carbs

 Of course, ice cubs have no carbs and calories, yeah!
-In the summer ice cubes make our beverage refreshing and our cup looking like a special iced drink!
+In the summer ice cubes make our beverage refreshing and our cup look like a special iced drink!
 Is definitely a nice trick to use!